MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/messaging-nspkg-readme.md

 ms.service: azure-python
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure SDK for Python - Azure Messaging namespace

 This is the Microsoft Azure Messaging namespace package.